 The Company's operating lease expense consists of rent and variable lease payments.
 Variable lease payments such as common area maintenance were included in operating expenses.
 Rent expense for the Company's short-term leases was immaterial for the periods presented.
 Operating lease expense was as follows (in thousands):

-Yea 31, 2022
+, Year Ended December 31, 2022 ıber

 Rent expense \$ 11,946

 Variable lease payments \$ 429

 Supplemental information related to the Company's operating leases was as follows: